Vortex (Star Trek: Deep Space Nine): Plot

 During a business transaction between unscrupulous bar operator Quark and a pair of Miradorn twins, a visitor from the Gamma Quadrant, Croden, attempts to steal a valuable item.
 Odo intercedes, but not before one of the twins is killed.
 Odo takes Croden into custody, while the remaining twin, Ah-kel, vows vengeance.

 Croden makes several comments to Odo regarding "Changelings".
 This piques Odo's interest, as he has never encountered another shapeshifter.
 Croden claims there were once shapeshifters on his homeworld, who were persecuted and driven off the planet.
 Croden claims to know of a place where they still exist, and tries to tempt Odo by offering to bring him to this colony.
 Odo is dubious of Croden's stories until Croden shows him a necklace containing a stone that changes shape.
 Dr. Bashir examines it and tells Odo that, given its composition, it could be distantly related to Odo.

 Croden's homeworld demands his return, and Commander Sisko sends Odo to return him.
 Ah-Kel intimidates Quark into revealing that Odo has taken Croden to the Gamma Quadrant, and he pursues them to exact vengeance on Croden.

 In the runabout vessel, Croden tells Odo that he was a political prisoner on his home planet, and most of his family was killed by the government.
 When Ah-Kel appears in pursuit, Odo is forced to release Croden to assist in evading Ah-Kel's ship.
-Croden navigates the Chamra Vortex, an asteroid field filled with unstable pockets called toh-maire, and lands on a planet he claims contains the Changeling colony.
+Croden navigates the Chamra Vortex, an asteroid field filled with unstable pockets called toh-maire, and lands on an asteroid he claims contains the Changeling colony.
 On the surface, Croden's eagerness reignites Odo's doubt.
 Odo demands the truth of Croden's stories.
 Croden reveals that he has never actually met a Changeling; the shapeshifting stone he showed Odo was bought at a marketplace.
-Croden uses the stone to open a chamber he had left on the planet's surface, containing his daughter, whom he had put into stasis.
+Croden uses the stone to open a chamber he had left on the asteroid's surface, containing his daughter, whom he had put into stasis.

-Ah-Kel fires on the planet, prompting the three to return to their runabout.
+Ah-Kel fires on the asteroid, prompting the three to return to their runabout.
 A falling rock incapacitates Odo and Croden carries him back to the runabout.
 In the Vortex, Odo tricks Ah-Kel into firing on a pocket of toh-maire, destroying the pursuing ship.

 Ultimately, Croden decides to answer for his crime on his homeworld and asks Odo to care for his daughter; but Odo, indebted to Croden, finds a Vulcan ship that agrees to take Croden and his daughter back to Vulcan.
 Croden gives Odo his necklace containing the Changeling stone as a sign of thanks.